huntforhomesaz/cleanout2closing-site/content/pages/service-inherited-and-probate-property.md

 Every estate is unique, but the structure can be simple.
 Here is how I typically move an inherited or probate property from first call to closing.

-### Step 1 â€“ Listen and understand your legal and family picture
+### Step 1 — Listen and understand your legal and family picture

 We start with a conversation, often by phone or video.